Accessory cephalic vein

-The accessory cephalic vein is a variable vein that passes along the radial border of the forearm to join the cephalic vein near the elbow.
+The accessory cephalic vein is a variable vein that passes along the radial border of the forearm to join the cephalic vein distal/inferior to the elbow.
+It may arise from a dorsal forearm venous plexus, or from the ulnar/medial side of the dorsal venous network of hand.
 In some cases the accessory cephalic springs from the cephalic above the wrist and joins it again higher up.
 A large oblique branch frequently connects the basilic and cephalic veins on the back of the forearm.